kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 If successful, it returns `Ok(())`.
 If an error occurs, it returns a boxed error (dynamic error trait).

+`Box<dyn std::error::Error>`  The error type (`E`) is a boxed trait object that implements `std::error::Error`.
+This means:

+The function can return any kind of error that implements the `Error` trait.
+The error is heap-allocated using `Box`, allowing for dynamic dispatch (useful for returning different error types).
+It enables propagating multiple types of errors without needing to define a specific error enum.

 These operations can take time, so rather than blocking the execution of the entire program while waiting for them to complete, I allow the program to continue doing other things while waiting for the results.
 Later using these functions I got into some 'freeze' but I'll write about it later.